dotnet/csharplang/proposals/inline-arrays.md

 }
 ```

-We will support `foreach` over inline arrays, even if it starts as restricted in `async` methods due to involvment of the `System.ReadOnlySpan` type into the translation.
+We will support `foreach` over inline arrays, even if it starts as restricted in `async` methods due to involvement of the `System.ReadOnlySpan` type into the translation.

 ## Open design questions